 Applicants will be asked to submit one to two recent compositions for review.
 The rigorous review process will begin in June.
 Adjudicators include composers from the U.S., São Paulo, Vienna, London, and Belgrade.
 Should you be accepted to the program, you will be asked to submit a letter of intent stating your plan of attendance.
 To secure your spot in the festival, you must submit a non-refundable $500 deposit within 30 days of your acceptance.

 One of the best studios in Brazil, Studio Arsis combines top-notch equipment with an excellent sound engineer, who has worked with the major orchestras and performers in Brazil, such as Oratorio Society of New York, Orquestra Experimental de Repertório, Cesar Camargo Mariano, members of the Berlin Philharmonic (Rüdiger Liebermann, Benoit Fromanger, Walter Seyfarth), Hermeto Paschoal, and Fábio Zanon.
-In addition to the premiere of your work, each participant will have ample studio time in Studio Arsis with their recording engineers.
+Studio Arsis' team is responsible for live recordings and mixing of some participant's works.

 Diogo Carvalho - Artistic Director